 The memories of wildly slamming himself into the griffon came rushing back to Aaron.
 Certainly not his proudest moment.
 While he had no moral grievances about the casual affair of bumping uglies with a friend, doing so while either was under the influence of some demon magic was still something he wasn’t quite at home with.

 Not to mention how quickly the situation would devolve with a single sip of the vile brew.
 First, he’d start writhing around with a growing erection.
 No doubt both girls would want to help ‘alleviate’ his problem.
 They’d inevitably duke it out.
 Then, while they were rolling about, his lust-addled self would rise up from behind them, his erection out and ready to ravage both of them at once…

-He could imagine the scene right then and there, ripping away the squealing girls clothes and stacking them atop each other, breasts smushing together as each monster hugged their rival for support.
-His engorged cock, slipping between the space of their leaking pussies and sliding between both of their needy labias at once…
+He could imagine the scene right then and there, ripping away the squealing girls clothes and stacking them atop each other, breasts pressing together as each monster hugged their rival for support.
+His engorged cock, sandwiching between their leaking pussies and sliding it across both of their labias at once…

 Banishing the lewd thoughts from his head before they delved any deeper into depravity, Aaron only sighed and shook his head from side-to-side.

 “No way.
 I’m still recovering from the last time I drank that damned potion.
 My injuries aren’t too nasty.
 We should save it for when I’m knocking on death’s door.